Can GenAI Move from Individual Use to Collaborative Work? Experiences, Challenges, and Opportunities of Coordinating GenAI into Collaborative Newswork: Related Work

 \section{Related Work}

 We firstly review research on GenAI in the news industry (\autoref{AI}).
 We then turn to broader studies of collaborations in the newsroom (\autoref{collaboration}).
-Finally, we examine work on GenAI for teamwork and organizational collaboration (\autoref{teamwork}).
+Then, we examine work on GenAI for teamwork and organizational collaboration (\autoref{teamwork}).
+We conclude by discussing why individual GenAI use cannot be analytically isolated from organizational dynamics and introduce prior HCI and CSCW work on the organizational adoption of emerging technologies (\autoref{orgtech}).